-In May 2010 the Company received a draft of the 2009 financial statements of AMAK prepared under Saudi GAAP.
-At that time, the Company introduced a resolution at a meeting of the AMAK board of directors that would have required AMAK to produce the annual and quarterly financial statements prepared in accordance with U.S. GAAP that the Company required in order to apply the equity method of accounting for its investment.
+In May 2010 we introduced a resolution at a meeting of the AMAK board of directors that would have required AMAK to produce the annual and quarterly financial statements prepared in accordance with U.S. GAAP or IFRS so that the Company could continue applying the equity method of accounting for its investment.
 The resolution was defeated as the result of the casting of the tie breaking vote described above.

-As the result of the events described above the Company concluded since August 2009 that it no longer had significant influence over the operating and financial policies of AMAK, and the Company changed to the cost method of accounting for its investment in AMAK.
-The Company recorded its cost method investment in AMAK at the carrying amount of its equity method investment at the date the method of accounting was changed.
+As the result of the events described above the Company concluded beginning in August 2009 that it no longer had significant influence over the operating and financial policies of AMAK, and the Company changed to the cost method of accounting for its investment in AMAK.
+The Company recorded its cost method investment in AMAK at the carrying amount of its equity method investment on the date the method of accounting was changed.